joseibanezlujan/Covid19/0-Covid-TEST.md

 Try it out [**here**](https://bit.ly/3tUNgzS).

 ✔️ **What was the evolution of the mortality rate in Spain compared to other European countries?**<br/>
-As shown in the graph, Spain is the Latin American country with the highest mortality rate on average (8.9%), those following are CountryB (0.0%) and CountryC (0.0%), i.e. approximately X out of every 100 Spanish COVID-19 cases have died in Spain.
+As shown in the graph, Spain is the European country with the highest mortality rate on average (8.9%), those following are CountryB (0.0%) and CountryC (0.0%), i.e. approximately X out of every 100 Spanish COVID-19 cases have died in Spain.

 <center><img src="https://imgur.com/RBad5w3.png" height="300"/></center>